viamrobotics/docs/docs/installation/_index.md

 type: docs
 draft: false
 ---
-To use Viam software with your robot, you'll need to install a process called *viam-server* on your robot's computer.
+To use Viam software with your robot, you need to install a binary called *viam-server* on your robot's computer.

 See [What is Viam?](/viam/) for more information.